ivann-galic/appliTv/README.md

 This is a school project , Mobile app's examination.
 The project allows to manage movies with requesting https://www.themoviedb.org/ Api.
 You can search movie by title.
 And you can discover new movies by sorting them by genre, year, etc.
+We used different libs:
-We used Retrofit for the API's calls,
+Retrofit for the API's calls,
 Room to storage on the phone,
-Picasso
+Picasso to manage pictures.

 ## Installation